AbdulAhad114/Google-Map-Scraper/README.md

     ```javascript
     const searchQuery = "restaurants in San Francisco";
     ```
+3. **Manual Scrolling:**
+    When the page loads, you will need to manually scroll to the bottom to load more results.
+This ensures you get the maximum number of business URLs.

 ## Saving Data
 The scraped data is saved into a CSV file named scraped_data.csv in the following format: